yiisoft/yii2/docs/guide-es/test-fixtures.md

 Definir y Utilizar Fixtures Globales
 ------------------------------------

-The fixtures described above are mainly used by individual test cases.
-In most cases, you also need some global fixtures that are applied to ALL or many test cases.
-An example is [[yii\test\InitDbFixture]] which does two things:
 Los fixtures descritos arriba son principalmente utilizados para casos de tests individuales.
 En la mayoría de los casos, puedes necesitar algunos fixtures globales que sean aplicados a TODOS o muchos casos de test.
 Un ejemplo sería [[yii\test\InitDbFixture]], que hace dos cosas: